Matthew D. Green

 storage, anonymous payment systems, and bilinear map-based

 cryptography.
-I am one of the creators of the Zerocash protocol, which is used by the ZCash cryptocurrency.
+I am one of the creators of the Zerocash protocol, which is used by the Zcash cryptocurrency, and a founder of an encryption startup Zeutro.
 I was formerly a partner in Independent Security Evaluators, a custom security evaluation and design consultancy and I currently consult independently.
 From

 1999-2003, I served as a senior technical staff member at AT&T

 My research focus is in the area of applied cryptography.
 My recent work includes developing privacy-preserving cryptographic protocols for implementing anonymous electronic cash and identification.
 I have also developed protocols that allow users to access databases without revealing which data they're accessing.
 Additionally, I have been working on new automation techniques to assist in the design and deployment of advanced cryptographic protocols.

 I also work in the area of cryptographic engineering.
 This work involves understanding the practical aspects of cryptographic systems, implementing cryptographic protocols, and in some cases reverse-engineering deployed systems.
 I teach an introductory course on this subject.
 Additionally, I've designed several cryptographic tools, including Charm, a framework for rapidly prototyping cryptosystems, and a Functional Encryption library that provides implementations of several new Attribute Based Encryption schemes.